 Nirvana did it.
 Jay Z did it.
 Even Alicia Keys did it.
 So why is it that every time I ask my kids to unplug themselves from a screen, they turn into a pack of wolves?
 It’s as if they don’t know how to be human without some sort of electrical outlet.

-If the thought of enduring another summer filled with beeps, boops and the theme song from Animal Crossing makes you cringe, fear not!
+If the thought of enduring another week of summer filled with beeps, boops and the theme song from Animal Crossing makes you cringe, fear not!
 For there is a magical place where electronic gadgets will be forgotten, a place where your wolves can howl at the moon and run from vampires.
 It’s the Olympic Peninsula and it’s amazing.

 Camping, fishing, hiking, bird watching, swimming, crabbing, rockhounding, digging huge holes in the sand — you can do all these activities and more on the peninsula.
 The one thing you might not be able to do is update your social media every two minutes.
 Not only is Wi-Fi close to nonexistent when you’re deep in the woods, but life moves at a different speed.
 There simply isn’t enough time in the day to enjoy everything and be glued to a screen.

-Tucked away in the northwest corner of the state, the Olympic Peninsula is often overlooked by families because getting there usually involves a ferryboat.
+Tucked away in the northwest corner of the state, the Olympic Peninsula is often overlooked by families because getting there usually involves a ferry.
 But the ferry is a great marker.
 Once you’re on the other side, you are truly on vacation.
 Here are three areas to consider for your next unplugged getaway.